Samuel P. C. Brand

 Rock K, Brand S, Moir J, Keeling MJ.
 Dynamics of infectious diseases.
 Reports on progress in physics.
 77(2):026602.
 2014.

 Github repository: https://github.com/SamuelBrand1/ Feel free to contact me and get involved on any of my open repos.
-I'm slowly, but surely segueing, into only using Julia.
+I've transitioned to pretty much 100% using Julia.
 Anyone who wants to join me in thinking about the best way to code up epidemic models in Julia get in touch!